-North Greenville University Office of Campus Safety and Security provides safety escorts to students, faculty, staff and visitors.
-This service is offered anytime but used mostly at night.
+North Greenville University's Office of Campus Safety and Security provides safety escorts to students, faculty, staff, and visitors.
+This service is offered anytime but is used mostly at night.
 Anyone needing an on-campus escort can call Campus Safety and Security and request an escort.
-If you arecoming onto campus in your car and would like to have a safety escort, then:
+If you are coming onto campus in your car and would like to have a safety escort, then:

-- 1. Call Campus Safety and Security WHEN you get to your parking spot, request a safety escortand notify them of your location and destination. - 2.
-Keep vehicle running. - 3.
-Keep lights on so that Campus Safety and Security can identify which car is yours. - 4.
-When Campus Safety and Security gets to where you are parked, turn off your lights, turn off your car and follow the instructions of the officer.
+- Contact Campus Safety and Security via the LiveSafe app WHEN you get to your parking spot, request a safety escort, and notify them of your location and destination. - 2.
+Keep the vehicle running.

+- 3. Keep lights on so that CSS can identify which car is yours. - 4.
+When Campus Safety and Security gets to where you are parked, turn off your lights, turn off your car and follow the officer's instructions. - 5.
 Make sure you lock your car.